Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

 *scope: modmail*

-Create a new message for a conversation.
+Create a new message on an existing conversation.

 Returned object fields: